DFE-Digital/teacher-success/app/views/content/prepare-for-training.md

     description: "Find out what to expect as part of your teacher training, including preparing for placement, what to expect from your mentor and advice from former trainees."
     image:
         path: "content/teacher.png"
-        alt: "Image of a teacher teaching a classroom of children"
+        alt: "Teacher engaging with enthusiastic secondary school students raising their hands in a classroom decorated with reading materials."
 ---

 <%= content_tag :div, class: "dfe-grid-container" do %>